Mental Tricks to Make Every Run Feel Easier

-Have you found yourself experiencing a challenging run recently?
-We’ve all had those days where something just doesn’t click and the entire workout feels like an uphill battle.
-But while some running obstacles obviously have to do with injuries, most tough runs are actually due to your attitude.
-In fact, it’s common to automatically assume that wall you hit is due to physical exhaustion, when often times it’s all in your head.
+Do you struggle with running?
+We’ve all had those days where it just doesn’t click and working out feels like an uphill battle.
+Some running obstacles may have to do with injuries, but most are due to attitude.
+It’s common to assume the wall you hit is due to physical exhaustion, when often times it’s all in your head.

-When you get to that point of “I don’t want to anymore,” take a deep breath and try one (or all!) of these tips to push through to the finish line:
+When you reach your breaking point, take a deep breath and try one (or all) of these tips to push to the finish line:

 Make mini-goals along the way.
-If you’re running a marathon, knowing you have 26.2 miles ahead of you can be very overwhelming.
-So break it in to 10Ks.
-Before you know it, you’re almost a fourth of the way done, then half, then finished!
-The same theory goes no matter the distance – if you’re doing a 5K, break your run down to a to-do list of 1 milers.
-Done, done and done!
+If you’re running a marathon, knowing you have 26.2 miles ahead can be very overwhelming–so break it in to 10Ks.
+Before you know it, you’re a fourth of the way done, then half, then finished!
+The same theory applies no matter the distance.
+If you’re doing a 5K, break your run into one mile increments.

 Dedicate your miles.
 When it comes to long runs, a wandering mind isn’t a bad thing.
-Rather than focusing on the pavement and just how much of you it you have left, steer your thinking towards people who inspire you.
-Each mile, think about one person, what they’ve done for you and how they make you smile, and charge ahead with them in mind.
+Rather than focusing on the pavement and just how much of it you have left, steer your thinking towards people who inspire you.
+Each mile, think about one person.
+What have they done for you?
+How have they made you smile?
+Charge ahead with them in mind.
 Mile 12 is for Grandpa.
-Mile 13 for your best friend.
-You get the idea!
+Mile 13 is for your best friend.
+You get the idea.